cognitiveprince/paradox_docs/getting started.md

     Step 6.Move the slider to get the desired value, the round option on the block gives round values.
 1. Link in and Link out

     Step 1.
 Take the val blocks for the inputs.

     Step 2.
 Take the link in block, click on the block, a menu will appear click on the copy id option.

     Step 3.
-Start a new script and take the link out block, click on the block, a menu will appear click on the link to ID option a text box will pop-up paste the id that you copied from the link in block earlier here.
+Take the link out block, click on the block, a menu will appear click on the link to ID option a text box will pop-up paste the id that you copied from the link in block earlier here.

     Step 4.
 Connect the blocks.

     Step 5.
 You will find that the link out block broadcast the output from the script that it is linked to.
 1. FOR

     Step 1.
 Take the button block to trigger the action.

     Step 2.
 Take the For or For each block.